shivkumar98/OCP-Java-Examples/src/chapter_2/chapter_2_2_intro_functional_programming/README.md

 Functional interfaces are used as a basis for lambda expressions.
 I.e. we can pass a lambda expression as an implementation for a functional interface

-This chapter will cover the following design principles:
+This chapter will cover the following topics:
 1) [Defining an Interface](#1-defining-an-interface)
 2) [Implementing Functional Interfaces With Lambdas](#2-implementing-functional-interfaces-with-lambdas)
 3) [Applying the Predicate Interface](#3-applying-the-predicate-interface)